Geo-Python-2017/exercise-3-pszhuchkov/README.md

 ## Problem 3 - Classifying locations

-This problem continues our classification theme from the geographical perspective.

-Following map shows the locations of the weather stations (blue points) in Finland that are older than 50 years.
+Following map shows the locations of the weather stations (as blue points) in Finland that are more than 50 years old [1].
-In this problem we are interested to classify those stations
+In this problem we are interested to find out whether the station network was equally distributed across Finland fifty years ago.
+We have divided Finland into four geographical zones (i.e. North West, North East, South West, South East) according the approximate center point of Finnish mainland at 64.5 (latitude) and 26.3 (longitude).

 ![](img/FMI_stations_50_years_older.png)

+Your job is to count the number of weather stations located in different zones.
+You should also report the share of weather stations that each zone has so we can evaluate if certain zone was over/under-represented fifty years ago.

+[1]: The locations and the age of weather stations were obtained from: http://en.ilmatieteenlaitos.fi/observation-stations

 ## Extra Problem - Nested `for` loops
 In addition to having single `for` loops that iterate across some variable range, it is possible to *nest* `for` loops within one another.